 TRE's strategy is to concentrate foremost on achieving underwriting profitability, not top line growth, and to return excess capital and underwriting profit to the group at the appropriate time to support the wider investment objectives of Berkshire Hathaway.
-The strategy continues to be aligned with the TransRe group objective of being the first-choice provider of reinsurance.
+The strategy continues to be aligned with the TransRe group vision of being the first-choice provider of reinsurance.

-TRE accesses business through both broker and direct distribution channels and writes a diverse portfolio of treaty reinsurance, avoiding over-dependence on any one class.
+TRE accesses business through both broker and direct distribution channels and writes a diverse portfolio of treaty and facultative reinsurance, avoiding over-dependence on any one class.
 We adopt a lead approach to our business, combining technical analysis with underwriting expertise and strong cycle management.
-TRE reduced the amount of external reinsurance cover it buys locally in line with the broader Berkshire Hathaway strategy of managing exposures within the group.
+In recent years TRE has reduced the amount of external reinsurance cover it buys locally in line with the broader Berkshire Hathaway strategy of managing exposures within the group.
 However, it continues to purchase some key strategic covers to manage volatility within its Solvency Capital Requirement ("SCR").

-Our business strategy during 2023 highlighted the continuing need to focus on underwriting returns.
-We sought to de-risk those areas seen as dilutive and continued to build our portfolio around those lines of business that were responding more robustly to the much changed macro-economic and emerging insurance exposure environment.
+Our business strategy during 2024 highlighted the continuing need to focus on underwriting returns.
+We sought to de-risk those areas seen as dilutive and continued to build our portfolio around those lines of business that were responding more robustly to the ever changing macro-economic and emerging insurance exposure environment.